The Momentary: Overview and founding

 As part of the opening of Crystal Bridges in 2011, an exhibition entitled "State of the Art" focused on up and coming contemporary artists from around the United States and was very well received.
 The growth of the Crystal Bridges collection led to the decision to look for a location to more permanently and prominently feature contemporary art as the original Crystal Bridges facility did not have adequate space for this need.

 A 63,000 square foot former Kraft manufacturing facility in downtown Bentonville, about 1 mile from Crystal Bridges, was adaptively reused to create the Momentary facility.

 The Momentary is a non-collecting institution which primarily focuses on visual and performing arts, culinary experiences, festivals, and artists-in-residence.
-It opened to the public on February 22, 2020, with the performing arts festival Time Being and a 2nd iteration of the exhibition State of the Art.
+It opened to the public on February 22, 2020, with the performing arts festival Time Being, a 2nd iteration of the exhibition State of the Art and INVERSE Performance Arts Festival.

-The founding director of the Momentary is Lieven Bertels.
+The founding director of the Momentary was Lieven Bertels, and the current director is Jill Wagar.